 Fender T Bucket Cutaway

 The Fender T Bucket is a great choice for beginner guitarists looking for a great sounding entry level acoustic.
 It is frequently the top choice for new guitarists looking for a an affordable acoustic guitar.
 Many owners site it’s ease of playability as one of its greatest attributes.
 It is available in 3 different color combinations: 3-Color Sunburst, Moonlight Burst, and Trans Cherry Burst.
 It is made of maple wood.
 It has a preamp installed, making it an acoustic electric.
 It is our top pick for the best acoustic electric under $500.
 It is a great choice for beginners.
+It's a step above Fender's main entry level guitar, the FA 100.

 The Loar LH-200